honghuixuhenry/honghuixuhenry.github.io/_pages/about.md

 And he was the recipient of Outstanding Research Award from Georgia State University.
 You can find my [CV](../assets/Honghui_Xu_CV.pdf) here.

-**I am currently recruiting Ph.D. and Master's students who will be awarded scholarships.**
+**I am currently recruiting Ph.D. and Master's students who are interested in my research topics and will be awarded scholarships.**